Ethnonyms: Juhoansi, San Countries inhabited: Botswana, Namibia Language family: Ju Language branch: Ju|'hoan

 The text on this page is copyright by Joachim Friedrich Pfaffe.
 He is an educationalist, psychologist and sociologist from Germany.
-Please contact us if you are interested in his work.
 The photographs on this page are copyright by Susan Schulman.
 She is a freelance photographer from the USA, currently based in England.
-Please contact us if you are interested in her work, or visit her web site.
+Please visit her web site if you are interested in her work.

 "Tsumkwe 220km" — the road sign at the turn-off from the main road to the northern Namibian border with Angola is one of the last signs of the modern world.
 Thereafter, a gravel and sand track leads to Tsumkwe, the "capital" of what used to be known as "Bushmanland", traditionally called Nyae Nyae, and what is now part of Otjozondjupa Region in north-east Namibia.
 It has been over six years since I last drove on that track.